Nobody 2

 English lyrics by Jack Reardon

-produced by: Dominic Lewis
+Produced by Dominic Lewis

-courtesy of: Rainbow Blonde Records
+José James appears courtesy of Rainbow Blonde Records

 Meilleurs choix